-The Dichotomy of being a Multi-Passionate Entrepreneur/Young Professional
+The Dichotomy of Being a Multi-Passionate Entrepreneur/Young Professional

 For most of us, the holidays and New Year is when we reflect on the last 365 days, set new goals, put the past behind us and evaluate the core pieces that make up of our life: family, friends, career, health, etc.

-For me, the first week of October for the last two years has held a special place in my heart as it marks the first week I officially left my job at Rutgers University to start my journey as a entrepreneur.
+For me, the first week of October for the last two years has held a special place in my heart as it marks the first week I officially left my job at Rutgers University to start my journey as an entrepreneur.

 For me, this week is my “New Year” and a time to reflect.